DavidRRice/Magrathea/README.md

 ## Build your own planet model ##

 MAGRATHEA is built for model flexibility with transparent storage structures for equations of state (EoS).
 We make it easy for users to build a reproduceable model and cite the material measurements that have gone into the model.
-EoSs built-in are described in MAGRATHEA.pdf.

 The built-in EoSs for various planet building materials and phases are listed in the file `EOSlist.h`.
 The detailed definition of each one can be found in `EOSlist.cpp`.

 ### Adding new equations of state ###

-The code takes a new EoS in the format of (0) 3rd order Birch-Murnaghan, (1) 4th order Birch-Murnaghan, (2) Vinet, (3) Holzapfel, (4) Keane, (6) Ideal Gas, (7) Density-Pressure input table from file for interpolation, (8-12) same as 0-4 in combination with RTPress.
+The code takes a new EoS in the format of (0) 3rd order Birch-Murnaghan, (1) 4th order Birch-Murnaghan, (2) Vinet, (3) Holzapfel, (4) Keane, (6) Ideal Gas, (7) Density-Pressure input table or Pressure-Temperature-Density-dT/dP_S input table from file for interpolation, (8-12) same as 0-4 in combination with RTPress.

-New phases should be listed into the file `EOSlist.h` and defined in `EOSlist.cpp`.
+New phases should be listed into the file `EOSlist.h`, defined in `EOSlist.cpp`, and deleted in `main.cpp`.

 Examples: